The Moog D.F.A.M.

 As other articles have stated, I’m a large advocate for purchasing used gear.
 This is by no means a machine that does you any favors purchasing it fresh off the factory line.
 It’s still going to be a DFAM.
 It will have the same DFAM knobs and functions.
 Why pay full freight?

 Hope this was informative!
-As always, please feel free to leave your comments below and keep on rockin’!
+As always, please feel free to leave your comments below, send me emails and keep on rockin’!